dex4er/terraform-eks-kutt-demo/README.md

 In this case the workspace should have Execution Mode: Remote.
 All variables from `terraform.tfvars` file should be added as "Workspace variables" (note: arrays should be added as HCL).
-Additionally environment variable `AWS_REGION` should be added too.

 Variables for AWS API (`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`) might be added as "Variable sets".